Johnston Unit, TX

 Read full guideCommon Questions

-VisitationWhat can I do if I'm removed from an inmate's Visitors List at Johnston Unit?
+VisitationWhat if I'm removed from an inmate's Visitors List at Johnston Unit?

 VisitationHow do I register my phone to receive calls from an inmate at Johnston Unit?

-Register your telephone number through Friends & Family enrollment and provide the inmate’s TDCJ ID number.
+Register your telephone number through Friends & Family enrollment, using the inmate’s TDCJ ID when prompted.

 Yes.
 All inmate calls except those to the attorney of record are subject to monitoring and recording.

-CommunicationWhat are the cost and time limits for remote video visits at Johnston Unit?
+CommunicationWhat are the cost, length, and limits for remote video visits at Johnston Unit?

-Remote Securus video visits cost $10.00 and last 60 minutes.
+Securus remote video visits cost $10.00 for 60 minutes.
 Inmates are limited to one remote video visit per month.
+Schedule through the vendor's booking system.

 CommunicationMore Guides